Fields

 | Column | Defines the horizontal position, allowing multiple fields side-by-side. | To have "City" and "State" together, use Row: 3, Column: 1 (City) and Column: 2 (State). |

-6 - Advanced Configuration Options
+6 - View More Options

-6.1 Field Description and Help
+6.1 Description Field

 | Configuration | What does it do? | Practical Use Example |